Kiechlus/typescript_to_flow/README.md

 # typescript_to_flow
-Create a Flow library definition from a typescripted library.
+Create a Flow Library Definition from a 3rd party library using typescript.

 ## Typescript library to single d.ts definition file